Angst against a rising dynasty in Abia State - Vanguard News

 The Abia state Governor must watch his back, hence the clarion call for Ikpeazu to borrow a leaf from the Roman adage, which says that: ‘Nero should not fiddle while Rome burns’The last time I checked Abia state is not a family business neither are we unmindful of our rights for self-determination.

-Abia elders as well as Abia Restoration Forum and indeed all well-meaning Abians must rise to clip the wings of this emperor from having his way.
-Abia state is beyond and above anybody and not personal fiefdom or dynasty of the T.A Orji’s family.
+Abia elders as well as Abia Restoration Forum and indeed all well-meaning Abians must rise to clip the wings of emperors from having their way.
+Abia state is beyond and above anybody and not personal fiefdom or dynasty of a family.
 Indeed, this rising emperor must be stopped before it is too late.